dtabas/eep555uw/_notebooks/demandviz.md

 <img src="http://i.imgur.com/WsRieiC.gif">

 Parking downtown sucks.
-We're <a ref="http://www.dailyuw.com/science/article_89372086-9f07-11e6-84c7-d7ada9ba17cf.html"> working on it </a>.
+We're [working on it](http://www.dailyuw.com/science/article_89372086-9f07-11e6-84c7-d7ada9ba17cf.html).
 But in the process of trying to make it better, we developed a need to visualize the demand for curbside parking over time.
 Using Seattle Department of Transportation transaction data from curbside parking meters, we can get an estimate of how many people are actively parking along a particular block at any time.
 I wanted to plot this demand on a map layer and animate the change in demand over time and space.
 So, as Saul Goodman would say, let's get down to brass tacks.

 We'll look at at winter of 2015 where I've already preprocessed parking transaction data to get an idea of hourly demand for parking spaces each day of the week.
 In addition to demand on a block by block basis, we need the number of available parking spaces along a block, as well as their latitude and longitude.
-All of this data is available through Seattle's city government <a ref="https://data.seattle.gov/"> data portal </a>.
+All of this data is available through Seattle's city government [data portal](https://data.seattle.gov/).

 I'll import the preprocessed data, probably not stored in the most efficient manner; fortunately data management and organization is not on the docket.